BBgamesTV/TikViews/README.md

 # TikViews
-auto views ans shares for tiktok videos
+auto views and shares for tiktok videos

 Setup
 ------